aniveera1/ontra-dad-jokes/README.md

   -h, --help            show this help message and exit -i INTERVAL, --interval INTERVAL
-                        time interval between jokes in seconds (default: 15)
+                        time interval between jokes in seconds (default: 15) -d DURATION, --duration DURATION
+                        duration in seconds to fetch jokes (default is 60 seconds)
 ```

 ## Future Work
-- Allow users to adjust the total time to fetch jokes for.
 - Allow users to specify the number of jokes they want to fetch.
 - Allow users to search for jokes based on a keyword.